Indiscriminate Poisoning Attacks on Unsupervised Contrastive Learning: Defenses

 \section{Defenses}

-\textbf{Adversarial training.} Prior research on indiscriminate poisoning attacks against supervised learning shows that adversarial training is the most effective countermeasure~\cite{tao2021better,fowl2021adversarial}.
+\textbf{(a) Adversarial training.} Prior research on indiscriminate poisoning attacks against SL shows that adversarial training is the most effective countermeasure~\citep{tao2021better,fowl2021adversarial}.
 Intuitively, it is because the poisoned data is in a small $l_{\infty}$ ball of the clean data.
 Adversarial robustness ensures that the model makes the same prediction within a small neighborhood around an input sample.
 Thus, its good accuracy on the poisoned training set can translate to the clean test set.
 To enhance adversarial robustness of contrastive learning, several specialized adversarial training frameworks have been proposed: \citeauthor{kim2020RoCL} proposes to take adversarial examples of an anchor as its positive samples; \citeauthor{jiang2020ACL} proposes to use a secondary encoder that is trained with adversarial examples and contrast it with a normally trained encoder.
-The current SOTA framework is AdvCL~\cite{fan2021does} which uses high-frequency image components and pseudo-supervision stimulus to augment contrastive adversarial training.
+The current SOTA framework is AdvCL~\citep{fan2021does} which uses high-frequency image components and pseudo-supervision stimulus to augment contrastive adversarial training.
 In our experiment, we test the defense power of AdvCL against indiscriminate poisoning attacks on CL.

-\textbf{Data augmentation.} Data augmentations have also been extensively studied as defense mechanisms against poisoning attacks~\cite{tao2021better, fowl2021adversarial, huang2021unlearnable}.
-We test three traditional data augmentations: \emph{Random-Noise}, which adds random white noise to the input; \emph{Gauss-Smooth} which applies a Gaussian filter to the input; and \emph{Cutout}~\cite{devries2017cutout} which excises certain parts of the input.
-We further propose a new CL data augmentation based on \emph{Matrix-Completion}.
-The augmentation has two steps: first, it randomly drops pixels in the image; second, it reconstructs the missing pixels via matrix completion~\cite{chatterjee2015matrix}.
-Matrix completion has previously been used to defend against adversarial examples~\cite{yang2019me}.
-Here, we show that it can be adapted to defend against CL poisoning attacks.
+\textbf{(b) Data augmentation.} Data augmentations have also been extensively studied as defense mechanisms against poisoning attacks~\citep{tao2021better, huang2021unlearnable}.
+We test three traditional data augmentations: \emph{Random Noise}, which adds random white noise to the input; \emph{Gauss Smooth} which applies a Gaussian filter to the input; and \emph{Cutout}~\citep{devries2017cutout} which excises certain parts of the input.
+We further propose a new data augmentation based on \emph{Matrix Completion}.
+The augmentation has two steps: first, it randomly drops pixels in the image; second, it reconstructs the missing pixels via matrix completion techniques~\citep{chatterjee2015matrix}.